 Time is precious, so make every second count - think like a Scout and be prepared!
-Teresa Dolan will discuss the meeting cycle and what to prepare before your meeting takes place.
+The trainer will discuss the meeting cycle and what to prepare before your meeting takes place.

-Minutes don’t have to be long, complicated or in fancy language but they do need to record clearly and simply...you will examine the most difficultaspects of taking minutes and how best to address them.
+Minutes don’t have to be long, complicated or in fancy language but they need to record clearly and simply...you will examine the most difficultaspects of taking minutes and how best to address them.

 Anyone can scribble a rough outline of a meeting, right?
-Yes, but to take good notes and create minutes that provide an accurate reflection requires a particular set of skills – Teresa will show you!
+Yes, but to take good notes and create minutes that provide an accurate reflection requires a particular set of skills - the trainer will show you!

-The good, the bad and the ugly – get the pop-corn ready as you screen them all!
-You’ll examine good and bad minutes, which will help you follow best practice and avoid common mistakes.
+The good, the bad and the ugly - you’ll examine good and bad minutes, which will help you follow best practice and avoid common mistakes.

 Part 1 - New ways of working with words:You will learn how to add va-va voom to written content and use essential tools to improve your content writing skills and learn how to break bad writing habits to create engaging, attention-grabbing wordy content for use online and in print.
 Exercises include: crafting a personal profile websites and LinkedIn; creating an eye-catching About Us introduction; and a case study - how to bring real people to life.